CristianSifuentes/git-ology/README.md

-# Advanced Explanation of Git’s Internal Mechanisms: SHA-1 Hashing and Object Storage
+# Advanced Explanation of Git’s Internal Mechanisms: SHA-1 Hashing and Object Storage, Advanced Technical Analysis of Git’s Internal Structure and the `hash-object` Command

 ## Table of Contents